 - Spend the Afternoon Baking: Baking is a useful life skill and fun bonding activity that ends with delicious treats!
 Eliminate outside distractions, gather baking supplies, and enjoy sweet moments with your kiddos while baking heirloom family recipes or that fun recipe you saw on Pinterest.
 During the winter, baking brings extra warmth and sweet smells, making your home super cozy!

 - Ditch the Screens: You don’t have to plan a fancy family outing to make an impact.
 Everyone benefits from time without the electronics of daily life – phones, televisions, tablets, radios, and even Alexa.
 Engaging your family in gentler, traditional activities, and everyone can reap the benefits of slowing down!
 Take time to draw, read or play classic board games like Mancala, Chess, or Scrabble.
-Our local game stores can give suggestions for new games based on your family’s ages and interests.

 - Engage with Extra Snuggles: Making family memories is one of the main concepts of happiness.
 Spending time with your kids has a positive impact on the whole family.
 Love on your kids, listen to them, and be invested!
 Often, there are distractions in our world – some we don’t even recognize – that pull our attention away from them in little bits that accumulate.
 Make the day about the kids, and everyone will feel those heart flutters.